cocoa-xu/ExPTY/README.md

 </tr>
 </table>

-Most importantly, and as a consequence of the first point, we can now forward all data to somewhere else (e.g., via WebSocket to LiveBook) have a full terminal experience.
+Most importantly, and as a consequence of the point above, we can now forward all data to somewhere else (e.g., via WebSocket to LiveBook) have a full terminal experience.

 ## Example